ECLabs/UpBoard/README.md

 ##Getting Started:

 Uses Grunt & Bower

+to set up grunt use to install grunt globally

+npm install -g grunt-cli

+then navigate to UpBoard folder and npm install to install dependencies

 You can use 'grunt serve' for testing

 all data for the slideshow is stored at https://boiling-heat-9947.firebaseio.com/